MS Excel: IPMT Function (WS, VBA)

 Type of Function

-Let's take a look at an example to how you would use the IPMT function in a worksheet:
+Let's look at an example to how you would use the IPMT examples and explore how to use the IPMT function as a worksheet function in Microsoft Excel:

 This first example returns the interest payment for a $5,000 investment that earns 7.5% annually for 2 years.
 The interest payment is calculated for the 8th month and payments are due at the end of each month.